How to Screen and Evaluate Candidate Interest in a Job

 What Are Their Deal Breakers?

-When screening candidates, find out what it is most important for them to have in their next role.
+When you evaluate candidates, find out what it is most important for them to have in their next role.
 Are they focused on flexibility, good benefits, opportunity for growth, salary, remote work options, work culture, schedule, travel, or something else?
 Does your company meet their needs?
 If your job is failing to meet any of their deal breakers, they are unlikely to accept a job offer, and if they do, they will probably be ready to make another move after a few months.

 Would They Accept a Counteroffer from Their Current Employer?